Emurgo/yoroi-frontend/docs/specs/code/NOTIFICATION_PAGE.md

 # Abstract

-Provides ability to see wallet's various stakepool or rewards specific messages
+Provides ability to see wallet's various stakepool or rewards specific messages/certificates

 # Motivation